-Carlisle nodded, hesitantly pulling himself a chair opposite of me.
-He sat down, a small frown furring his brow.
+He nodded, hesitantly pulling himself a chair opposite of me.
+A small frown furrowed his brow as he sat down.
 "You've seemed to be more tired that usually," he noted cautiously.
 "Not just this morning, but during the past days as well."

 I quirked my brow at him, wondering how closely he had been observing me.
 It was difficult to know since I had barely caught a glimpse of him in several days.